Duffleman/dflimg/README.md

 Quick file sharing platform.
 Accepts images, and files.

-This is built from scratch in Go, so you need a public facing server to handle requests and the server will need to run Go with postgres.
+This is built from scratch in Go, so you need a public facing server to handle requests and the server will need to run Go with postgres (see [db.md](db.md)).

 Requires an AWS account, it uses S3 as a host for the uploaded files.